 Fraud

-In this section 13, Fraud mean dishonestly obtaining a benefit from the Commonwealth or causing a loss to the Commonwealth by deception or other means and includes alleged, attempted, suspected or detected fraud.
+In this section 13, Fraud means dishonestly obtaining a benefit from the Commonwealth or causing a loss to the Commonwealth by deception or other means and includes alleged, attempted, suspected or detected fraud.

 The Operator must take all reasonable steps to prevent and detect Fraud in relation to the performance of this Agreement and the Project.

-The Operator acknowledges the occurrence of Fraud will constitute a breach of this Agreement.
+The Operator acknowledges the occurrence of Fraud in relation to the performance of this Agreement and the Project will constitute a breach of this Agreement.

-If an investigation finds that the Operator or any of its Associates have committed Fraud, or the Operator has failed to take reasonable steps to prevent Fraud, the Operator must reimburse or compensate the Commonwealth in full.
+If an investigation finds that the Operator or any of its Associates have committed Fraud, or the Operator has failed to take reasonable steps to prevent Fraud in relation to the performance of this Agreement and the Project, the Operator must reimburse or compensate the Commonwealth in full.

 The Operator must ensure that any Subcontract entered into by the Operator for the purposes of fulfilling its obligations under this Agreement imposes on the Subcontractor the same obligations that the Operator has under this section 13, including this requirement to impose obligations on any further subcontractor.